Iran vote draws hard core, leaves reformists cold

 Police guarded main squares and streets in Tehran and other cities, but there were no immediate reports of violence.

-Facing growing isolation and threats of Israeli military action over the Islamic Republic’s disputed nuclear program, the clerical establishment needed a high turnout to display its legitimacy, badly damaged after Ahmadinejad’s re-election.
+Facing growing isolation and threats of Israeli military action over the Islamic Republic’s disputed nuclear programme, the clerical establishment needed a high turnout to display its legitimacy, badly damaged after Ahmadinejad’s re-election.

 “A turnout as big as Iran,” was a headline on state television, which predicted a “historic” level of participation.
 State radio and television have played revolutionary songs in the past days to stir nationalist sentiment before the vote.